glueball/simple-mermaid/README.md

 So, in this case, for me it was just a matter of personal taste, both [PlantUML] and [mermaid] are fantastic opensource projects.
 But PlantUML is Java... and my plants always die (_even a cactus I once had!
 How can a cactus die?
 The thing should not need water!_).

+# Mermaid compatibility

+The 0.1.x versions of this crate use mermaid v10.

+The 0.2.x versions use mermaid v11.

+Since updating mermaid might be a breaking change, any updates in the major version of mermaid used in this crate will always result in a bump in the first non-zero version digit.

 # Disclaimer
 Neither this crate nor it's autor have any relation or affiliation with the [mermaid] project, other that being an user of this magnific library.